Hassanraza72/hassanraza72/README.md

 <p>I am an enthusiastic Data Engineer seeking to further my skills in order to play a key part within a wider team.
- Having a background in mathematics not only developed my attention to detail skills but also enhanced my problem solving skills.
-Wanting to enhance these skills further has been heightened through my experiences on the Generation UK & Ireland Data Engineering training programme where I am a recent graduate.
+ Having a background in Software Engineering not only developed my attention to detail skills but also enhanced my problem solving skills.
+Wanting to enhance these skills further has been heightened through my experiences on the Generation UK & Ireland Data Engineering training programme.
 Through this experience I have gained extensive experience in SQL, Python, Docker as well as working as part of a team to complete a group project.
 Ultimately I want to continue to be challenged and to continue to learn whilst using my problem solving knowledge in a Junior Data Engineer position.
 <\p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hassanraza72&label=Profile%20views&color=0e75b6&style=flat" alt="hassanraza72" /> </p>